Practice adding and subtracting multi-digit decimals with this set of 16 task cards.

 Assess student understanding of multi-digit whole numbers and decimals with this set of math exit tickets.

-Build number sense skills with this set of 26 task cards.
+Explore decimal operations with your students using this set of 26 number talk task cards.